Unlocking The Mysteries Of The Georgia Guidestones, America’s Stonehenge

 Published June 28, 2021

 Sometimes called the “American Stonehenge,” the Georgia Guidestones are just as mysterious as their name suggests.
 These massive slabs arranged into a monument in rural Georgia have confounded writers and tourists for decades.
-And what we do know about the origins of the Georgia Guidestones hardly makes the picture any clearer.
+What we do know about the origins of the Georgia Guidestones hardly makes the picture any clearer.

-Georgia Guidestones Text
+Georgia Guidestones In 1980

 Unlocking The Mysteries Of The Georgia Guidestones, America’s Stonehenge